Victoria and Albert Museum: Ceramics

-Well represented in the collection is Meissen porcelain, from the first factory in Europe to discover the Chinese method of making porcelain.
-Among the finest examples are the Meissen Vulture from 1731 and the Möllendorff Dinner Service, designed in 1762 by Frederick II the Great.
+Well represented in the collection is Meissen porcelain, with examples displayed include the Meissen Vulture from 1731 and the Möllendorff Dinner Service of 1762.
 Ceramics from the Manufacture nationale de Sèvres are extensive, especially from the 18th and 19th centuries.
 The collection of 18th-century British porcelain is the largest and finest in the world.
 Examples from every factory are represented, the collections of Chelsea porcelain and Worcester porcelain being especially fine.
 All the major 19th-century British factories are also represented.
-A major boost to the collections was the Salting Bequest made in 1909, which enriched the museum's stock of Chinese and Japanese ceramics.
-This bequest forms part of the finest collection of East Asian pottery and porcelain in the world, including Kakiemon ware.
+The Salting Bequest in 1909 enriched the museum's stock of Chinese and Japanese ceramics and forms part of the finest collection of East Asian pottery and porcelain in the world, including Kakiemon ware.